 Curricular Practical Training (CPT) is a structured educational program which combines classroom learning with productive work experience in a field related to a student’s academic program.
 CPT may be available to certain F-1 students.

 Please note: CPT is a possible benefit of F-1 status, not an entitlement.
 The primary purpose of F-1 status is study, not employment.
-The ISSO will make CPT eligibility determinations and has the discretion to authorize CPT when the proposed training satisfies federal regulations and the UTD CPT program.
+The ISSO will make determinations of CPT eligibility and has the discretion to authorize CPT where the proposed training satisfies federal regulations and the UTD CPT program.

 For more information please go to – http://www.utdallas.edu/isso/cpt/

 Optional Practical Training (OPT) is a possible benefit of F-1 student status, not an entitlement.
 Students may request up to one year of OPT per educational level (ex: one bachelors = one educational level, two master’s degrees = one educational level).

 Optional Practical Training (OPT) is available to F-1 students after one year of full-time enrollment, in the academic year immediately preceding OPT, at a U.S. university.
 F-1 students are eligible to apply for up to one year of Optional Practical Training (OPT) per educational level.

 For more information please go to – https://www.utdallas.edu/isso/opt/